grnet/kamaki/docs/usage.rst

     $ kamaki server info 42

-Client commands can feature an arbitarry number of terms:
+Client commands can feature an arbitrary number of terms:

 .. code-block:: text

     kamaki <group> <cmd term 1> <cmd term 2> ... <cmd term N> [arguments]

-Although there are no multi-termed client commands until version 0.6.1 , the feature is supported and might be used in feature extentions.
+Although there are no multi-termed client commands until version 0.6.1 , the feature is supported and might be used in feature extensions.

 The following pattern applies to all client commands up to version 0.6.1: